isabella232/dynamic-media-classic.en-1/help/application-setup.md

 >[!NOTE]
 >
->Only Scene7 Publishing System administrators can change settings on the Application Setup pages.
+>Only Dynamic Media Classic administrators can change settings on the Application Setup pages.

 ## General Settings {#general-settings}